hieulxswe/hieulxswe.github.io/_posts/2023-01-31-day-in-the-life-of-software-engineer.md

 ---
 title: Day in the life of a Sofware Engineer
-tags: [software engineer, day in the life, swe]
+tags: [software engineer, day in the life, swe, engineer]
 style:
 color:
 description: 9am come in, check emails, arrange short, medium and long-term to-do lists, organize meetings